 Lisa knows conversational ASL.
-She has attended ASL community classes and workshops, including workshops on signing with infants, and has completed a week of ASL immersion at the Ontario Camp of the Deaf through the Bob Rumball Canadian Centre of Excellence for the Deaf.
+She has attended ASL community classes and workshops, including a workshop on signing with infants, and has completed a week of ASL immersion at the Ontario Camp of the Deaf through the Bob Rumball Canadian Centre of Excellence for the Deaf.
 She was previously certified to teach baby sign language through My Smart Hands.
 She helped develop a website for the Ottawa Deaf Health Care Team.
 Lisa also uses ASL at home with her own son and his first sign – at 5 ½ months – was milk.

 Lisa teaches prenatal ASL and baby sign language.
 She can be reached by email at Lisa@BlackBearHealingHome.com or by phone and text at 613-558-3199.